-At December 31, 2013 the difference between GAAP book value and estimated economic book value was determined to be \$437.8 million, or \$0.42 per share.
-At December 31, 2012 the difference between GAAP book value and estimated economic book value was determined to be \$416.1 million, or \$0.40 per share.
-This difference is primarily driven by the value of the RMBS assets we have retained in these re-securitization transactions as compared to the value of consolidated loans and securities net of RMBS assets sold and recorded at amortized cost in these transactions.
-In these re-securitization transactions, we retained the subordinated, typically non-rated, first loss notes or certificates issued by the securitization trusts.
+At December 31, 2014, the difference between GAAP book value and estimated economic book value was determined to be \$336 million, or \$0.33 per share.
+At December 31, 2013, the difference between GAAP book value and estimated economic book value was determined to be \$438 million, or \$0.42 per share.
+This difference is primarily driven by the value of the RMBS assets we have retained in these re-securitization transactions as compared to the value of consolidated loans and securities net of RMBS assets sold, but treated as a secured financing on the statement of financial condition.
+In these re-securitization transactions, we have generally retained the subordinated, typically non-rated, first loss notes or certificates issued by the securitization trusts.
 These securities are complex, typically locked out as to principal repayment, relatively illiquid, and do not necessarily appreciate or depreciate in tandem with the broader Non-Agency RMBS market or with the loans on securities owned by the trusts.
-The tables below present the adjustments to GAAP book value that we believe are necessary to adequately reflect our calculation of estimated economic book value as of December 31, 2013 and 2012.
+As the senior notes pay off, we expect the difference between our economic and our GAAP book value to decrease.
+The tables below present the adjustments to GAAP book value that we believe are necessary to adequately reflect our calculation of estimated economic book value as of December 31, 2014 and 2013.